On the Evaluation of Neural Code Summarization

 \underline{Funcom} is a collection of 2.1 million method-summary pairs from 28,945 projects.
 Auto-generated code and exact duplicates are removed.
 Then the dataset is split into three parts for training, validation, and testing with the ratio of 9:0.5:0.5 by project.

-For a systematic evaluation, we modify some characteristics of the datasets (such as dataset size, deduplication, etc) and obtain 9 new variants.
+In \Sec~\ref{diff_dataset}, we find that the performance of the same model and the \rank among the models are different on different datasets.
+To study which characteristic (such as corpus size, deduplication, etc) of datasets affects the performance and how they affect the performance. we modify some characteristics of the datasets and obtain 9 new variants.
 In total, we experiment on 12 datasets, as shown in \Tab~\ref{tab:three_dataset_all} the statistics.
-In this paper, we use TLC, FCM, and CSN to denote TL-CodeSum, Funcom, and CodeSearchNet, respectively. \tlcori is the original TL-CodeSum. \csnfiltered and \fcmfiltered are CodeSearchNet and Funcom with source code that cannot be parsed by javalang\footnote{https://github.com/c2nes/javalang} filtered out.
+In this paper, we use TLC, FCM, and CSN to denote TL-CodeSum, Funcom, and CodeSearchNet, respectively. \tlcori is the original TL-CodeSum. \tlcdedup is a TL-CodeSum variant, which removes the duplicated samples from the testing set. \csnfiltered and \fcmfiltered are CodeSearchNet and Funcom with source code that cannot be parsed by javalang\footnote{https://github.com/c2nes/javalang} filtered out.
+Javalang is used in many previous studies~\cite{zhangretrieval20,PanthaplackelNG20,PanthaplackelLG21,hu2019deep,lin2021improving,ZhangWZ0WL19} to parse source code.
+The three magnitudes (small, medium and large) are defined by the training set size of three widely used datasets we investigated in this paper.
+Specifically, small: the training size of \tlcori, medium: the training size of \csnfiltered, large: the training size of \fcmfiltered.
 These datasets are mainly different from each other in corpus sizes, \datasplit ways, and duplication ratios.
-For corpus sizes, we set three magnitudes: small (the same size as \tlcori), medium (the same size as \csnfiltered), and large (the same size as \fcmfiltered).
-Detailed descriptions of \datasplit way and duplication can be found in \Sec~\ref{RQ_description}.
+Their detailed descriptions can be found in \Sec~\ref{RQ_description}.